-- 5.1.
-There must be the same number of competitors in each boat. - 5.2 Each competitor will act as the controller for the other competitor in the same boat for the duration of the session. - 5.3.
-Each competitor has the right to be in command of the boat for an equal amount of time.
-The decision as to which competitor is initially in command of the boat will be decided by the toss of a coin. - 5.4.
-The competitor in command of the boat may take all tactical decisions including where the boat should be positioned; and whether a drogue is used or not.
-The competitor in command of the boat must ensure that the boat is positioned so each angler has equal fishing opportunity as much as possible.
-Positioning the boat deliberately to disadvantage the other angler will be considered un-sportsman like behaviour. - 5.5.
-Boats must be launched at least ten minutes before the start of the session to give competitors time to arrive by the start time of the session at a position from which they will commence fishing. - 5.6.
-No boat may approach within fifty meters of another boat from which a competitor is at the time fishing, except for reasons of safety or necessity.
-(Note this distance may be amended by the organiser's prior to the competition starting) - 5.7.
-Competitors while fishing must be seated on the provided seats.
+- 5.1 There must be the same number of competitors in each boat. - 5.2 Each competitor has the right to be in command of the boat for an equal amount of time.
+The decision as to which competitor is initially in command of the boat will be decided by the toss of a coin. - 5.3 The competitor in command of the boat may take all tactical decisions including: on where the boat should be positioned; and whether a drogue is used or not. - 5.4 Boats must be launched at least ten minutes before the start of the session to give competitors time to arrive by the start time of the session at a position from which they will commence fishing. - 5.5 No boat may approach within fifty meters of another boat from which a competitor is at the time fishing, except for reasons of safety or necessity.
+(Note this distance may be amended by the organiser's prior to the competition starting) - 5.6 Competitors while fishing must be seated on the provided seats.
 A seat cushion may be used if desired.
-However, ten centimeters is the maximum thickness allowed for a seat cushion. - 5.8.
-Netting of fish is the responsibility of the competitor who will measure the fish and have the measurement confirmed by the other competitor (controller) before releasing it.
-However, the controller may is he wishes to do so net a fish if requested to by the competitor. - 5.9 The competitor will enter on their scorecard details of each eligible fish, including the length to the nearest millimeter which will be initialed by the controller - 5.10.
-A competitor may stand only while netting a fish.
-But, if the competitor has asked the controller to net the fish, he must remain seated. - 5.11.
-All competitors must wear a life preserver/personal flotation device (PFD) at all times during a boat fishing session.
+However, ten centimeters is the maximum thickness allowed for a seat cushion. - 5.7 Netting of fish is the responsibility of the competitor. - 5.8 A competitor may stand only while netting a fish. - 5.9 Rule Modifications must give more detail on how boat fishing will be conducted e.g. drifting or anchored boats; whether or not a drogue may be used; the area in which each competitor may cast his flies; the number of competitors per boat; whether or not the competition area may wholly or partly be used for Official Practice etc - 5.10 All competitors must wear a life preserver/personal flotation device (PFD) at all times during a boat fishing session.